Hezkore/bash-ai/README.md

 # Bash AI

-Bash AI _(bai)_ is a bash shell script that acts as an AI assistant, allowing you to use natural language for any terminal-based task.
-It provides command suggestions based on your input and allows you to execute or edit the suggested commands if desired.
+Bash AI _(bai)_ is a bash shell script that acts as an AI assistant, allowing you to ask questions and perform terminal-based tasks using natural language.
+It provides answers and command suggestions based on your input and allows you to execute or edit the suggested commands if desired.

 ## Features

+Bash AI offers the following features:

+- **Natural Language Interface**\
-- Natural language interface: Communicate with the terminal using everyday language.
+	Communicate with the terminal using everyday language.

+- **Question Answering**\
+	Get answers to all your terminal questions by ending your request with a question mark.

+- **Command Suggestions**\
-- Command suggestions: Get intelligent command suggestions based on your input.
+	Receive intelligent command suggestions based on your input.

+- **Command Information**\
-- Command information: Provides details about the suggested command.
+	Get detailed information about the suggested commands.

+- **Command Execution**\
-- Execute commands: Choose to execute the suggested commands directly from bai.
+	Choose to execute the suggested commands directly from Bash AI.

+- **Command Editing**\
-- Edit commands: Ability to edit the suggested commands before execution.
+	Edit the suggested commands before execution.

 ## Installation